shiva-ship/Backend/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.example.Backend-v-1' is invalid and this project uses 'com.example.Backendv1' instead.
+* The original package name 'com.example.Backend-v-1' is invalid and this project uses 'com.example.Backend' instead.

 # Getting Started